marksink/gp-auto-login/README.md

 3. **Functionality:**
    - The script monitors the clipboard for passwords and OKTA codes.
    - It uses AppleScript to interact with GlobalProtect and the macOS UI.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Commit your changes and push to the branch.
-4. Create a pull request.

-## Contact

-For any questions or issues, please contact [your email address].